SeanJxie/practice-programs/README.md

-A whole bunch of random code that I feel mildly proud of.
+A whole bunch of random code